ArthurHuyghe/PhotoOrganizer/README.md

-# Photo Organizer PowerShell Script
+# Photo Organizer

-This PowerShell script is designed to help you organize and sort your photos and files in a structured manner based on a specified date format.
+This  script is designed to help you organize and sort your photos and files in a structured manner based on a specified date format.
 It provides a graphical user interface (GUI) for user input and offers features to streamline the organization process.

+# v3: Python script

+I ported the script to python and made some improvements along the way.
+It now supports more file types and has a better UI.
+I also optimized the script for use on network drives.

+# v2: Powershell script
 ## Table of Contents

 1. [Requirements](#requirements)